Wolverine971/9takes/src/blog/guides/using-the-enneagram-for-self-development.md

 ---
-title: 'The Enneagram and Self-Development: A Comprehensive Guide to Personal Growth'
+title: 'The Enneagram and Self-Development: A Guide to Personal Growth'
 description: 'Discover how the Enneagram can transform your self-development journey.
 Learn practical tips for growth, better relationships, and deeper self-understanding.'
 author: 'DJ Wayne'
 date: '2024-08-10'